-From Auckland to Dunedin, New Zealand enterprises’ drive for innovation is leading the search for the best data management fit, whether it be private cloud, public cloud, on-premise data centres or even a combined approach with the emergence of the hybrid cloud.
+From Auckland to Dunedin, New Zealand enterprises' drive for innovation is leading the search for the best data management fit, whether it be private cloud, public cloud, on-premise data centers or even a combined approach with the emergence of the hybrid cloud.

 In the cloud era, identifying and managing individual data platform needs cannot simply be done by following the pack and jumping on board the latest trend — this isn't a ‘Bob's your uncle' situation.

 To get the best results, New Zealand enterprises must deploy individual, tailored and scalable storage solutions to put their data to work.